Valderrubio

 Valderrubio is a municipality in the province of Granada, Spain.
 As of 2012, it had a population of 2,133 inhabitants.

 The poet Federico García Lorca lived in the village as a young child, between 1905 and 1909.
-At that time it was known as Asquerosa (which means 'filthy' in Spanish).
+At that time it was known as Asquerosa (which means 'filthy' in Spanish), although it is suggested that the original name derived from the Latin 'Aqua Rosae' (Rose Water).
 It was renamed Valderrubio in 1943.